heyoh-app/heyoh-project-page/README.md

 ## Heyoh Camera

 Heyoh is an open source virtual camera based on PyTorch.
+Bring real-life gestures to your video calls with heyoh virtual camera.

 ## [DOWNLOAD FOR MAC](https://l.linklyhq.com/l/dcFk)